 We live in an age of rapid technological change, challenging us to stay ahead of the curve.
-The introduction of ChatGPT in November 2022 accelerated the curve by Mach speed.
+The introduction of certain generative artificial intelligence (AI) tools, free to the public in 2022 accelerated the curve by Mach speed.

 Instructor Anna Johnson of Oregon’s Mt.
 Hood Community College explains it nicely.